idio-sync/rb3e-stagekit-networked/README.md

 ## 🧩 Troubleshooting

 **Dashboard won't start?**
-* Try the pre-built executable from the [Releases page](../../releases/latest) - no Python required.
+* Try the pre-built executable from the [Releases page](../../releases/latest) with Python and dependancies already included.
 * If running from source, ensure you have Python 3.8 or newer installed.
 * If dependencies fail to install automatically, run:
     ```bash